 Does the application address an important priority for patient families?
-Consider whether patient families were involved in selecting the topic or if the topic is based on an issue widely known to be important to patient families.
-Will knowledge gained from the study provide important information to patient families in managing their care or making treatment decisions?
+As you evaluate, consider whether patient families were involved in selecting the topic or if the topic is based on an issue widely known to be of importance to patient families.
+Will knowledge gained from the proposed study provide important information to patient families in managing their care or making treatment decisions?
 Are outcome measures appropriate/important to patient families?
 Will patient families be involved in helping to select measures?

-Patient-Centeredness Strengths/Weaknesses
+Patient Centeredness Strengths